KPadula/Gamble_Plantation/README.md

 ### Contact Us

-You can contact Matt at mattlitteral@mail.usf.edu and Kate at kpadula@mail.usf.edu
+If you are interested in learning more about this project, or have any information you think would help in our research, please contact Matt Litteral at mattlitteral@mail.usf.edu.